Nutrition During Pregnancy

 5 "Yes," said Sandra.
 "He prescribed prenatal vitamins."

 6 "Perfect," said Marie.
 "Your body needs certain vitamins, minerals, and nutrients.
-Taking those vitamins each day is important.
-They contain those daily vitamins and folic acid.
+Taking that vitamin pill each day is important, especially because of the folic acid it contains.
 Folic acid has been proven to prevent certain birth defects of the brain, birth defects of the spine, cleft lip, and congenital heart disease."

 7 "OK," Sandra said.
 "I'll remember to take it each day then."

 8 "Now," Marie continued, "in terms of calories and weight gain, I recommend approximately 2,500 to 2,700 calories a day for expectant mothers.
 Of course, these calories should be from healthy foods.
 For most pregnant women, this is only about 300 extra calories a day.
-You need additional nutrients because of the growing baby, but I don't think you need to eat double like the old adage ‘eating for two.'"
+You need additional nutrients because of the growing baby, but I don't think you need to eat for two as the old adage says."

 9 Marie went on, "Every mom-to-be seems fixated on weight gain.
 A woman who is underweight usually needs to gain 28 to 40 pounds during pregnancy.
 A woman who is overweight usually needs to gain 15 to 25 pounds.
-You seem right about average height and weight so I would recommend a weight gain of 25 to 30 pounds to be quite healthy.
-The weight gain should be gradual now.
+You seem right about average weight, so I would recommend a weight gain of 25 to 35 pounds to be quite healthy.
+The weight gain should be gradual.
 Most of the weight gain will be in the last trimester."

 For the complete story with questions: click here for printable

 Copyright © 2014 edHelper